MykolaVoronov/taxi-service/README.md

 * HTML, CSS
 * JSP
 * Maven
+* log4j

 #### Setup
 1. Install and configure MySQL & MySQL Workbench
-2. Install and configure Tomcat
+2. Install and configure Tomcat 9.0.56
 3. In MySQL Workbench, execute the script from resources/init_db.sql
-4. Link the database to the application: in /util/ConnectionUtil.java, change the USER, PASSWORD, and URL constants to the ones you used when configuring MySQL.
-JDBC_DRIVER change if you are using another DBMS.
+4. Link the database to the application:

+   * *In the /util/ConnectionUtil.java, change the USERNAME, PASSWORD, and URL constants to the ones you used when configuring MySQL.
+JDBC_DRIVER change if you are using another DBMS.*

-5. Specify your absolute path to the file where you want to write logs in the file /resources/log4j2.xml instead of "YOUR ABSOLUTE PATH TO THE LOG FILE".
+6. Specify your absolute path to the file where you want to write logs in the file /resources/log4j2.xml instead of "YOUR ABSOLUTE PATH TO THE LOG FILE".
-6. After that you can run the application ;)
+7. After that you can run the application ;)